Evidence & Witnesses In Family Law Cases

-We have a team of private investigators that gathers evidence for each case, including witnesses, if there are any.
+We have a team of private investigators that gathers evidence for each case, including witnesses if there are any.
 I am always looking for information that our investigators can sift through.
-For example, emails, text messages, and a multitude of other platforms.
+For example, emails, text messages and a multitude of other platforms.
 People observe affairs all the time, and they just do not talk about it.
 If your investigator can catch the person, or catch them in uncompromising situations it can be helpful to the case.

 We will ask our clients do you recognize this person?
 Have you ever seen them together?
 Well yeah.
-Well tell me about that.
+Well, tell me about that.
 When was that?
 I mean piece things together, or utilize someone from work that notices that person’s behavior.
 Do they seem different, or a little more off than normally?
 If they know something is wrong, something is not right with the marriage, where can we find those people.
 If you can talk to them, many of them will help you build your case.

 Are These Cases Generally Settled Or Are They Tried?

 Not all of those cases go to trial.
 Most of these cases are settled outside of the court system.
 Therefore, generally, many times prospective clients have unrealistic expectations about how much their cases are worth.
 I mean you find that in personal injury cases as well.
-In our state, that is especially unusual, because the number of cases that we have here, have been highly publicized by the media.
-We have had a few multi-million-dollar jury verdicts in North Carolina, so it is easy for a prospective plaintiff to come into our office, and feel like they are entitled to a million-dollar verdict, but in most cases that is just not realistic.
+In our state, that is especially unusual, because the number of cases that we have here have been highly publicized by the media.
+We have had a few multimillion-dollar jury verdicts in North Carolina, so it is easy for a prospective plaintiff to come into our office, and feel like they are entitled to a million-dollar verdict, but in most cases that is just not realistic.

-Even if a jury feels like the case is worth that much money, the question you have to ask the plaintiff at that time is basically where are we going to get that from.
+Even if a jury feels like a case is worth that much money, the question you have to ask the plaintiff at that time is basically where are we going to get that from.
 Even if you get a million-dollar verdict, if the defendant does not have that kind of money, you are going to get a piece of paper that says you won.
 You will never be able to collect that amount.
 We try to give our clients realistic expectations if we take the case for the plaintiff, and we try to have them be realistic.
-It works the same way if we are defending the case, we try to be realistic with the other side as to how much they think they are going to receive once this is said and done, because it costs a lot of money to litigate.
+It works the same way if we are defending the case, we try to be realistic with the other side as to how much they think they are going to receive once this is said and done because it costs a lot of money to litigate.

 What Are The Damages Available In Alienation Of Affection Cases?